gkoenig/kafka-benchmarking/README.md

 ## Description

-To run the benchmark container within K8s cluster, you need to ensure the following prereq's:
+To run the producer benchmark container within K8s cluster, you need to ensure the following prereq's:
 - you need to have the possibility to access a persistent volume (to store the output of the benchmark run), mounted on _/tmp/output_ within the container
 - **!! only if you have to specify SASL properties to connect to your Kafka brokers** to be able to pass the SASL properties, you need to create a ConfigMap from the file sample-producer-sasl.config (or whichever file you created including your SASL configuration to talk to the Kafka brokers) and use that ConfigMap as a volume in the container spec. **Ensure** that the mountpoint of this ConfigMap corresponds with the _args_ property specifying the _--producer-config_ parameter (see example below).